wp-plugins/lbak-user-tracking/readme.txt

 The plugin is totally customisable from what you decide to track to what you decide you want to see.
 There is an optional dashboard widget included for a quick overview of recent visitors as well as a search feature for you to accurately sift through your tracking log and find the results you are looking for.

-Data that is tracked by default:
+*Data that is tracked by default:*

--IP address (including an attempt to locate IP addresses from behind a proxy) -The HTTP referrer (what page the user was viewing before they clicked) -The time of the click
+* IP address (including an attempt to locate IP addresses from behind a proxy)
+* The HTTP referrer (what page the user was viewing before they clicked)
+* The time of the click
--User ID
+* User ID
--User Level (admin, editor, so on)
+* User Level (admin, editor, so on)
--Display Name
+* Display Name
--Browser
+* Browser
--Operating System
+* Operating System
--The page they visited
+* The page they visited

-Data that is not tracked by default but can be enabled:
+*Data that is not tracked by default but can be enabled:*

--GET variables
+* GET variables
--POST variables
+* POST variables
--Cookies
+* Cookies

+Please be sure to read the "Other Notes" section to view your responsibilities in using this plugin.

 == Your Responsibility ==